tldr-pages/tldr/pages/linux/wami.md

 # wami

-> A tool that recommends suitable programs for specific tasks.
-Open-source, easy to use.
+> An open-source and easy-to-use tool that recommends suitable programs for for specific tasks.
 > More information: <https://github.com/evait-security/wami>.

-- Find expanded results in all categories from the lake and [S]ort them in descending order:
+- Find expanded results in all categories from the lake and [S]sort them in the specified order:

-`wami --show-all -S desc --search-all {{search_string}}`
+`wami --show-all -S {{asc|desc}} --search-all {{search_string}}`

 - Search GitHub to find expanded results, [S]orted in descending order: